I am an economic geographer studying work, employment and the social regulation of labor markets using co-produced, qualitative methods.

 Geographies of Employment

 This course examines labor relationships in the 21st century.
-It analyzes labor market segmentation across the Global North and South through labor market institutions, welfare and workfare states, precarious work, decent work and the development agenda, technological change and gig economies and emerging green work goals.
+It analyzes labor market inequality across the Global North and South through labor market institutions, welfare and workfare states and the decent work agenda.

 Development Policies and Practices

-This course examines approaches to development from post-WWII to the present day, critiquing the concept of ‘development’ and balancing political economy approaches with indigenous and ethnographic accounts of wellbeing, value, social reproduction and diverse economies research.
+This course examines approaches to development from post-WWII to the present day, critiquing the concept of ‘development’ and balancing political economy approaches with ethnographic accounts of wellbeing, value and diverse economies research.

 Co-Producing Knowledge for Inclusivity